Lenstralab/FocusFeedbackGUI/README.md

 # Usage
 - Start Zen and configure it to acquire images and acquire at least one image, for example by pressing 'Continuous', if you don't do this, Focus Feedback GUI will wait until you do it.
-- Run this command (you can make a shortcut to it):
+- Find the shortcut in the start menu or run this command (you can make a shortcut to it):

     python FocusFeedbackGUI/focusfeedbackgui